dgroomes/browser-extension-framework/example/README.md

 Now, consider how the detection feature must be implemented.
 JavaScript must be injected into the web page so that it may look for global variables like `jQuery` or `Vue`.
 Injecting JavaScript code into the web page can only be done from a content script.
 And injecting a content script must be done from a background or popup script!
 Phew, that's a lot of JavaScript execution environments.
-Keep in mind these components:
+The programmer must implement these components:

-1) The DCL popup script
+1. The DCL popup script
     * `dcl-popup-script.js`
-2) The DCL content script
-    * `dcl-content-script.js`
-3) The DCL web page script
+1. The DCL web page script
     * `dcl-page-script.js`

-The programmer must write each of these files.
-It is not possible for BrowserExtensionFramework to abstract away `dcl-content-script.js` or `dcl-page-script.js`.
-Abstracting away those files would require dynamic JavaScript, serializing/deserializing JavaScript code, and using `eval()`, which we are not willing to do.

-So, the API of BrowserExtensionFramework requires the programmer to still write all of these files but offers functions to reduce the boilerplate and handle message passing and lifecycle timing.
+BrowserExtensionFramework is able to abstract away the content script.

 ## Instructions